-A California executor compensation attorney can assist you if you believe that you have questions around the prospect of executor compensation.
+A California executor compensation lawyer can assist you if you believe that you have questions around the prospect of executor compensation.
 The process of serving as a personal representative, otherwise known as an executor in an estate, can be a very time consuming task that means you are entitled to be paid for your work.
 However, this does not mean it is open season for the executor appointed in a California case to charge anything they want in this process.

 The will of the deceased party might specify exactly how compensation for an executor should be calculated.
 But if the will does not specify this amount, then the executor needs to follow California executor compensation rules.
 You might hear several different terms used to refer to this party.
 This includes personal representative and executor, both of which serve the same role in the closing out of an estate.
 The courts and states recognize that it can be a very involved task to serve as a personal representative or executor because it can take a lot of time and also significant organizational skills on the apart of the executor.
 This means that it is essential for the person who has been appointed in this role understand the role that they are playing and their responsibilities to the estate but also to be fairly compensated for the work they put in in closing out the formal estate.
-Since it is likely that you’ll have many different questions as an appointed executor, it is best to proceed with the support of a California executor compensation attorney as you decide your next steps.
+Since it is likely that you’ll have many different questions as an appointed executor, it is best to proceed with the support of a California executor compensation lawyer as you decide your next steps.

 Will Compensation Basics

 Compensation that is specified in a will can only be changed in California if the court grants an executor’s petition to therefore be relieved to those provisions and all affected parties must agree that it is not enough by itself to decrease or increase that amount.
 In general, the overall valuation of the estate dictates how much the executor can receive in terms of compensation.
 This is based on California law.
 An executor is entitled to receive:

 - 4% of the first $100k in assets.

 - 3% on the next $100k in assets.